On opening the book one will

 What a hopeless situation.
 All the effort will be in vain.

-The previous victories were not due to me
+He came to the conclusion, The previous victories were not due to me

 having mastered strategy.
 My Hyoho was merely the result of earthly